kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 }
 ```

 **Implementation Note:** To avoid recursive type references (see Section 1.4), nested condition trees are represented using `ConditionTreeState` rather than `ConditionTreeBuilder` in the type definition.
-The builder implementation handles conversion between builder instances and state internally.
+The builder implementation handles conversion between builder instances and state internally. `ConditionTreeState` is an internal implementation detail; the public API always works with `ConditionTreeBuilder` instances.

 The AST uses `ParsedCondition` or `UnparsedExpr` from `WhereExpr` to store condition fragments.
 When converted to SQL, parts are combined with the specified operator (AND/OR).